 Best Rated Seats for LATCH Installation

-The best LATCH installation score goes to the Chicco Fit2, Chicco Keyfit 35, and Nuna Pipa with perfect 10s.
-The UPPAbaby Mesa, Chicco Keyfit 30, and the Cybex Aton 2 all tied with impressive 9s.
+The best LATCH installation score goes to the Chicco Fit2, Chicco Keyfit 35, and Nuna Pipa.
+The UPPAbaby Mesa, Chicco Keyfit 30, and the Cybex Aton 2 all tied for second place with scores right below perfect.
 Studies indicate that easy-to-accomplish correct installation can translate to a potentially safer experience in an accident, as injuries from real-world crashes are often related to installation mistakes or harness use errors.
-The Baby Trend seat earned a 7, making it a higher scoring and inexpensive choice many parents will be able to install easily.
+The Baby Trend is a higher-scoring seat and inexpensive choice many parents will be able to install easily.

 Ease of Installation with a Seat Belt